MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 This section looks at creating an API model for your cluster.

 1. Start by using an Azure Stack [example](https://github.com/Azure/aks-engine/tree/master/examples/azure-stack) API Model file and make a local copy for your deployment.
-From the machine you installed AKS Engine, run:
+From the machine, you installed AKS Engine, run:

     ```bash
     curl -o kubernetes-azurestack.json https://raw.githubusercontent.com/Azure/aks-engine/master/examples/azure-stack/kubernetes-azurestack.json